The “Cense d’Abaumont” is part of the entire estate of the de Maulde castle, nearby Tournai.

 At the end of the 19th century, it was extended by a section, flanked by a three-storey square tower, erected opposite the dungeon, the two separate annexes were connected to the main body.
 Two wings were also built on the back of the main body, facing the pond.

-The “Cense d’Abaumont”, a stately farmhouse already present in the 11th century, was rebuilt in the 12th century and was always dependent on the castle, with which it was connected by a drawbridge, since both were surrounded by ditches.
+The “Cense d’Abaumont”, a stately farmhouse, was rebuilt in the 12th century and was always dependent on the castle, with which it was connected by a drawbridge, since both were surrounded by ditches.
 It was also reshaped at several periods but spanned the centuries to end up as what it is today.
 It is made up of two residential bodies and the rental space equipped for receptions or seminars.